 - Have a temporary illness or medical condition and receive any of the following payments:

 - ABSTUDY

 - JobSeeker Payment

-- · Parenting Payment partnered
+- Parenting Payment (partnered)

 - Special Benefit

 - Youth Allowance

 - Farm Household Allowance.

 - JobSeeker Payment

-- Parenting Payment partnered
+- Parenting Payment (partnered)

-- Youth Allowance as a jobseeker.
+- Youth Allowance as a job seeker.

 - Are 60 or older and receive:

-- o ABSTUDY
+- ABSTUDY

-- o Austudy
+- Austudy

-- o JobSeeker Payment
+- JobSeeker Payment

-- o Parenting Payment partnered
+- Parenting Payment (partnered)

-- o Special Benefit.
+- Special Benefit.

 - Are single and the main carer of a dependent child and receive:

-- o JobSeeker Payment
+- JobSeeker Payment

-- o Youth Allowance as a job seeker
+- Youth Allowance as a job seeker

-- o Farm Household Allowance.
+- Farm Household Allowance.